 |Standard Japanese SK Steel||58-60||$$ ($100-200)|

-Highest quality stainless steel with similar characteristics to carbon steel.
-Made from very pure, fine particle components.
-Ensures best performance among other stainless steel knives.
+Manufactured by Hitachi Metals,Ltd. Contains carbon 1.05%, chromium 13% and manganese 0.8%, with a Rockwell Hardness of 59-62 HRC.
+This is the highest quality stainless steel, with similar characteristics to carbon steel.
+Made from very pure, fine particle components, it provides the best performance among stainless steel knives.

 |Type of Stainless Steel||HRC reference (the higher, the better in sharpness, edge retention and longer lifetime)||Price reference for general chef's knife 21cm|